top of page

 The contrast between the raven and the dove is literally a contrast between black and white.
 The Dove represents the Light,

 “. . . just as the dove brought light to the world, so you bring light to the world, as it says, ‘And nations shall walk at your light’ (Isa.
 60:3).
 When did the dove bring light to the world?
-In the days of Noah, as it says, ‘And the dove came in to him at eventide; and lo in her mouth an olive leaf freshly plucked’ (Gen. 8:11)” Song of Songs Rabbah 1:66, 4:2, Soncino Press Edition
+In the days of Noah, as it says, ‘And the dove came into him at eventide; and lo in her mouth an olive leaf freshly plucked’ (Gen. 8:11)” Song of Songs Rabbah 1:66, 4:2, Soncino Press Edition

 This dove brought light to the world via the Olive Leaf.
 The Midrash Tanchuma reveals why olive oil is so important,